FrancescoJonusDiamonds/EugeneTest/README.md

 Used mockery and solved the env problem creating a file in the config folder (config/keyConfig) and I add an array being returned inside of it containing the environment variable id and key.
 I then instruct the controller to use the new config file to access these variables.
+After any change to the config files, we need to run php artisan config:cache to register the changes.